mhsantos/rlcp/docs/design.md

 We expand on the details below.

+## Authorization

+When the Server receives a request, first it validates if the user is in the Storage.
+It will extract the email from the CommonName in the certificate and will run `Storage.GetUserId(email)` to see if the user exists.

+If the user exists, the authorization is based on the operation.
+For new commands, there is no validation necessary.
+For query or delete a Job, the server will extract the identity from the authorization info in the request's context and verify in `Storage.Authorized(userId, jobId)` if the user requesting the operation is the same that created the Job.

 ## CLI

 The CLI is a simple Go main package that parses the input from the user and validates if it follows the required syntax.